antischematic/angular-composition-api/packages/core/README.md

 #### Query

-Creates a `Value` that will receive a `ContentChild` or `StateChild`.
-Pass `false` when used with dynamic `StateChild` so that it syncs correctly.
+Creates a `Value` that will receive a `ContentChild` or `ViewChild`.
+Pass `false` when used with dynamic `ViewChild` so that it syncs correctly.
 Pass `true` for static queries.

 #### QueryList

-Creates a `QueryListSubject` that will receive `ContentChildren` or `StateChildren`.
+Creates a `QueryListSubject` that will receive `ContentChildren` or `ViewChildren`.
 Subscribes to the underlying query list when it becomes available.
-Pass `false` when used with `StateChildren` so that it syncs correctly.
+Pass `false` when used with `ViewChildren` so that it syncs correctly.

 #### Emitter